-The French DVDs
+The French Sets

 For all too long, one title was conspicuously absent from the list of available DVD releases - Zorro.
 While several episodes of the series had been released on VHS, legal battles seemed to be preventing a release of the full series.
 Happily this changed in June 2004 with the release of a box set of all 39 episodes from the first season.